 Interest from community members traditionally locked out of solar has been high with Council’s Solar for Strata program oversubscribed and many Inner West residents joining Haystacks Solar Garden Cooperative.

-Specific targets for 2036 that are guiding Council
+Some specific targets for 2036 that are guiding Council

 - Community emissions will be 75% less than in 2017